 Costa sunglasses were invented in 1983 by fishermen who sought to create eyewear that could endure the harsh conditions of a salty sea environment.
 Formerly Costa Del Mar, Costa has since become the preferred brand for people who spend a lot of time on or near the water, and for good reason: These performance lenses protect your eyes from the harsh glare of full sunlight, and they resist saltwater damage.

 Costa makes 580 lenses: available in glass or polycarbonate as indicated by a G (glass) or P (polycarbonate) after the model number.
 Glass offers the greatest clarity and resists scratching better than polycarbonate lenses.
 But polycarbonate lenses are lighter weight, resist impact, and they're more durable.
-All Costa sun lenses are 100% polarized and offer 100% UV A/B/C protection.
+All Costa sun lenses are 100% polarized and offer 100% UV A/B/C protection, which is why Costa sunglasses are considered some of the best on the planet.

 The revolutionary 580 lens contains a polarized film layer within the lens which benefits vision by filtering out yellow light, which typically distorts clarity and contrast, and eradicating haze by blocking blue light.
 These polarized lenses block 100% of UV rays and enhance red and green shades, resulting in the best definition, color saturation, and the sharpest contrast.
 Costa 580 lenses are among the most popular for outdoor and water sports enthusiasts.